Simple vs Preflight Requests: Mechanics, Configuration & Debugging

 });

-// Preflighted Request: Triggers OPTIONS due to custom Content-Type
+// Preflighted Request: Triggers OPTIONS due to application/json Content-Type

 fetch('https://api.example.com/data', {